 Grading: Producing a range of patterns of different sizes from a master pattern.

-Grain Line: A straight line drawn on a pattern to indicate the warp thread which is parallel to the selvedge.
+Grain Line: A straight line drawn on a sewing pattern to indicate the warp thread which is parallel to the selvedge.
+This grain line is used to make sure of the correct placement of a sewing pattern on fabric.

 Layplan: Plan or arrangement of pattern pieces positioned, according to the marked grain line for fabric economy prior to cutting.
 Also required for calculating yardage and cost of fabric.
 Can be duplicated in small scale for reference.